EpiModel/EpiModelHIV-Template/README.md

 - z-context.R sets the specifics settings for HPC or local context
 - the other scripts are sourced and exist either to compartimentalize and reuse code
+- only the numbered and workflow scripts should call `library`.
+The other one should be just the code itself

 ## What to edit